techleadhd/milliontoken/index.md

   <HR>
 <h3>Million Concept</h3>
-  Million is a stablecoin pre-mined to a fixed supply of 1,000,000 tokens pegged to a minimum of $1.00 USD per token (with no maximum value).
+  Million is a stablecoin pre-mined to a fixed supply of 1,000,000 tokens pegged to a minimum of $1.00 USDC per token (with no maximum value).
 <BR>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/xBSEMJDwvXk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <BR>
-As Million gains popularity and usage, the value may increase above the initial peg-value of $1.00 USD.
-For example, if 1000 people each want 1000 Millions, the fair market value of Million is $1.00 USD each.
-If 2000 people each want 1000 Millions, the fair market value of Million rises to $2.00 USD, thereby increasing the market cap of Million to $2 million.
+As Million gains popularity and usage, the value may increase above the initial peg-value of $1.00 USDC.
+For example, if 1000 people each want 1000 Millions, the fair market value of Million is $1.00 USDC each.
+If 2000 people each want 1000 Millions, the fair market value of Million rises to $2.00 USDC, thereby increasing the market cap of Million to $2 million.
 Over time, the price of Million may reach $10 million, $100 million, or even higher.<BR>

 **(UPDATE) Million Token surpasses $5 MILLION market cap**
   <iframe width="560" height="315" src="https://www.youtube.com/embed/-pN8jCpEFy0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>